Garage Door Supply House FAQ’s

 After the site check is complete and the site is approved for install, the installation will be scheduled.

-For doors being delivered and professionally installed by our local installers, the time could vary from purchase to completion from 6 – 8 weeks depending on your location, the door you order, the availability of the installer, weather, and other factors.
+For doors being delivered and professionally installed by our local installers, the time could vary from purchase to completion from 8 – 10 weeks depending on your location, the door you order, the availability of the installer, weather, and other factors.
+We apologize for these shipping delays and any inconvenience they may cause.

 The options for “Construction” refer to the actual construction of the door.
 Most doors have three construction options for insulation.